Taxi business in Germany: How to start your own service

 Liability: Careful, the sole proprietor is also liable for damages with his or her private assets.

-Set up a taxi company as GbR (partnership under civil law)
+Set up a taxi company as GbR (civil law partnership)

-The GbR – or partnership under civil law – is a variant in which all partners are also managing directors.
-For this, you’ll set up your taxi company with at least one partner.
+The GbR is a German civil law partnership variant in which all partners are also managing directors.
+You’ll set up your taxi company with at least one partner for this.
+Learn here how it works.

 Requirements for setting up a taxi business